 If yours is a single-income household struggling to survive in a two-income world, keeping food on the table and the bills paid can be quite a challenge.
 The good news is that time is on your side.
 The one not working outside the home has the time—it takes time to carry out the best strategies—to keep the cost at rock bottom without sacrificing quality.

-Become an expert.
-Invest five weeks and $49 in Erin Chase’s Grocery Budget Makeover! (she’s the $5 Dinner Mom).
-You’ll gain expert status in no time—and recoup the cost the first five minutes you put this valuable information to work.
+Invest a few hours and $39 in Erin Chase’s Grocery Budget Makeover! (she’s the $5 Dinner Mom).
+You’ll gain expert status in no time—and recoup the cost in the first five minutes you put this valuable information to work.
 Registration for the class closes on Jan.
 9 so if you’re interested, do not delay.

 For dual-income families with kids, time becomes an especially valuable commodity.
 It’s scarce.
 Both of you work full-time jobs.
 Kids are in school plus all of their extra-curricular activities.
 Then there’s church and weekends filled with sports and just playing catchup to get ready for the next week.
 You don’t have time to visit every store; to take advantage of a variety of sales.
 But money is still really tight, which makes the challenge even greater.

 Your best bet is to identify the grocery store or supermarket in your area that is known for having the lowest everyday prices, then stick with it.
 Download that store’s app.
 Get on its mailing and email lists.
 Use coupons as they are available.

 Eat the sales

 See above.
 Cautiously add full-priced items but only as absolutely necessary.
 Learn the store’s sales cycle.
 Typically every area of the store will be on sale at least once every 12 weeks.